microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ```
 ### Loading an existing container

 Loading a container is more straightforward than creating a new one.
 When loading, the container already contains data, and is already attached, so those steps are irrelevant.
-You need only to pass the `id` of the container you wish to load in the `getContainer()` function.
+You need only to pass the `id` of the container you wish to load in the `getContainer()` function along with the same schema used when creating the container.

 ```js
 const loadExistingDice = async (id) => {